 - Review 12-lead ECGs of patients using new techniques.

-- Obtain blood or buccal cells for genetic analysis.
+- Obtain blood, buccal cells, or tissue for genetic analysis.

 - To discover all risk factors for Torsades de Pointes.